 - Chronology: view or download the ICBL chronology - 20 years of work by a dynamic, lifesaving campaign.

 - Leaflet: view or download the leaflet introducing the ICBL - perfect for people who don't know about us yet!
-The leaflet is also available in French, and will be available in Spanish and Arabic shortly.
+The leaflet is also available in Arabic, French, and Spanish.

 - Logos: download the logos in JPEG format and guidelines on how to use them.